giantswarm/docs/src/content/general/management-clusters/index.md

 As we are fully convinced of Kubernetes as a platform for building platforms, we build all our management clusters based on Kubernetes.
 Giant Swarm leverages the concept of [operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to control all resources that clusters need as [“Custom Resources”](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

-As well as operators, our management clusters run supporting components such as our monitoring stack and Happa, our web UI.
+As well as operators, our management clusters run supporting components such as our monitoring stack and our [web UI]({{< relref "/ui-api/web" >}}).
 All components are deployed using the Giant Swarm [App Platform]({{< relref "/app-platform/overview" >}}).

 ## Workload Cluster releases

 Our workload clusters are versioned using [workload cluster releases]({{< relref "/general/releases" >}}).
 From a workload cluster point of view, upgrades are described in [cluster upgrades]({{< relref "/general/cluster-upgrades" >}}).

-When we publish a new Giant Swarm release, we create a new Release custom resource and any new operator versions are deployed to the management cluster.
+When we publish a new Giant Swarm release, we create a new release custom resource and any new operator versions are deployed to the management cluster.
 We deploy new instances of the operators with the new version to avoid impacting existing workload clusters.
 These new operators will not become active until existing workload clusters are upgraded or a new cluster is created.

 ## Management cluster-only components

 The components that are not part of a workload cluster release -- like our monitoring stack -- are deployed via app collections.
-We run the latest version of each component and the collection is managed by our legacy deployment component called draughtsman (which we plan to replace in Q2 2021).
+We run the latest version of each component and the collection is managed by our legacy deployment component called draughtsman (which we plan to retire in Q2 2021).

-The components are deployed as App custom resources using our app platform.
+The components are deployed as App custom resources using our App Platform.
 Changes are tested in a number of internal management clusters before being deployed to all management clusters.

 ## Configuration changes